Campus Computing Sites stations support multiple data storage options.

 All options below are available to U-M people at no cost:

-The Andrew File System is online file space available to students as part of the standard computing services.
-This storage space is backed up to tape and available from on and off campus.
-Since AFS is part of your standard computing services, there is no additional cost to you to make use of this storage option.
-Your AFS can be accessed online through Mfile.
+The Andrew File System is online file space backed up to tape and available from on and off campus.
+Your AFS space can be accessed online through Mfile.
 More information on AFS can be found in the AFS Overview.

-Should you encounter problems with a keychain drive on a Sites computer, please send email to email@example.com including the type of keychain drive, its capacity, the type of computer you were connecting to, and the time and Site you were in when the problem occurred along with the text of any error messages you received.
+Should you encounter problems with a flash drive on a Sites computer, please send email to email@example.com including the type of flash drive, its capacity, the type of computer you were connecting to, and the time and Site you were in when the problem occurred along with the text of any error messages you received.

 If you are looking to burn files to CD, DVD or other media, consider visiting the Groundworks Lab in the Duderstadt Center on North Campus.